skyth3r/Skyth3r.github.io/scripts/static.md

 I'm currently getting back into going to the gym regularly 🏋🏽‍♂️

-I cycle regularly (a bit less regularly during the winter) 🚴🏽‍♂️
+I cycle regularly in the summer 🚴🏽‍♂️